MattDrivenDev/FES/readme.md

 In reverse date order - this will suit fine until I can be bothered to use a real blog (if ever).

+### 05/10/16

+Mood: :smile:

+So I've a new computer at home now which means that I can cut some code in a more serious way on this project.
+Looking forwards to getting my head into it a little more.

 ### 29/09/16

 So I followed up on the CPU instruction set as I thought last time... and done some rather cosmetic refactoring so that the code is organised in such a way that it more closely follows the documentation found online (see above).
 I think that `F#` shows some merit here because of it's ability to be super terse.